greg-raven/Department-21/_posts/2008-11-17-barry-the-marxist-and-joe-the-plumber.md

 ---
-title: 'Barry the Marxist and Joe the Plumber'
+title: "Barry the Marxist and Joe the Plumber"
 author: 'Noam Sain'
 layout: post
 ---